Become a Zoollower, now with 3x2 for the first members. Find out here!

 Meet the Gray seal!

-They have nails on both hind and forelimbs, unlike sea lions which only have nails on the hind limbs.
+Male gray seals have darker fur and are considerably larger than females.
+They have nails on both hind limbs and forelimbs, unlike sea lions, which only have nails on the hind limbs.

-They are mainly found throughout the North Atlantic and inhabit islands and rocky coasts, caves, sandy beaches and pack ice.
+They are basically distributed throughout the North Atlantic and inhabit islands and rocky coasts, caves, sandy beaches and pack ice.

 What are its habits?

-Gray seals are solitary animals that only gather during the breeding season, when they mate and have their young.
-In September, the arrival of fertile females to the breeding areas begins, days before the arrival of the males.
-After the lactation period is over, the female gray seal becomes fertile again; mating take place in early November, but implantation of the blastocysts in the uterus does not occur until February.
-This helps the female to have time to recover from the energy expenditure involved in gestation and lactation.
-During the two periods of their life cycle that they spend on land (moulting and mating), they fast absolutely.
+They are solitary animals that only gather during the breeding season, when they have their young and mate.
+In September, the arrival of pregnant females to the breeding areas begins, days before the males.
+After the lactation period is over, the female gray seal begins to rut and mate; copulations take place in early November, but implantation of the blastocysts in the uterus does not occur until February.
+This helps the female to have time to recover from the energy expenditure of gestation and lactation.
+During the two periods of the life cycle that they spend on land (molting and parturition-copulation), they fast absolutely.

-Their feeding habits are piscivorous, they are great divers and eat a great variety of fish.
+Their feeding habits are piscivorous, they eat a great variety of fish.

 Conservation